kemenril/xa.sh/README.md

 ### Repository layout

 The repository is organized in the same way the script wants the files organized on your disk.
-The main script is in **bin/xa.sh**, the main supporting code is in a set of files in **lib/xa.sh/common**, and the instruction maps are in **lib/xa.sh/core**.
+The main script is in **bin/xa.sh**, the main supporting code is in **lib/xa.sh/common**, and the instruction maps are in **lib/xa.sh/core**.
 Some simple example code is in **examples**.

 ### Installation